joaco05/unruggable-rust-esp32/README.md

 2. **Host Applications**: Programs to interface with the ESP32 hardware signer, implemented in Rust, Go, and JavaScript.

 The ESP32 acts as a secure element that never exposes the private key, requiring physical interaction (button press) to authorize transaction signing.

-## Security Features

-- **Physical Confirmation Required**: Transactions can only be signed when the user physically presses the BOOT button on the ESP32, preventing remote or automated transaction signing.
-- **Private Key Isolation**: The private key is generated on the device and never leaves it, similar to commercial hardware wallets.
-- **Non-Extractable Keys**: Keys are stored in the ESP32's non-volatile storage (NVS) and cannot be extracted through software alone.
-- **Open Source**: All code is open-source, allowing community review and verification.

 ## How It Works